chris31415926535/tardis/README.md

 ## Benchmarking

-The function is a bit slow right now, handling roughly 3000 sentences/second.
-Most of the bottlenecks I’ve identified are with regular expressions using emojis and some `tidyr` functions.
-Here is a rough benchmark for the sample data in `stringr::sentences`:
+The major bottlenecks have been addressed using `cpp11` so the function is reasonably fast, handling roughly 13000 sentences/second using test data from `stringr::sentences`:

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-I’d like to get this much faster but it may require re-writing the bottlenecks using RCpp.

-## Known issues
+## Known issues / Future directions

--   Larger datasets (e.g. >1000 reddit comments) can run slowly.
+-   Testing and generalizing with other dictionaries/semantic constructs.